 Right of Way & Easements

-Our water distribution system is on District-owned land and within Helix's 737 miles of right-of-way.
-This is land that we have acquired easement interest in for specific use.
+Helix facilities are on District-owned land and within Helix's 737 miles of easements and right-of-way.
+Easements are interests in land we have acquired for specific use.

 Most of our pipelines are within public roadways.
-From time to time, we may need to build pipelines and related facilities on private property.
-We only do this to follow design and engineering requirements.
+From time to time, we may need to install pipelines and related facilities on private property as needed to comply with design standards.

-We obtain rights to use the land for our water distribution system by acquiring easements or fee interest in the property from property owners.
-An easement provides a land interest in a property for a specific purpose.
+We obtain rights to use the land for our water system by acquiring easements from property owners.
 If you have questions about easements, call Right of Way at 619-667-6268.

 How We Acquire Land

 Most easement interests are acquired on a voluntary basis from property owners whose land is served by our system.
 When feasible, we design our project to minimally impact private properties and we accommodate property owner requests to the greatest extent possible.
 When applicable, we also offer to quitclaim older easement interests in exchange for a new alignment, which produces a win/win for the private owner and the District.